Three men arrested over stabbing of mother at Notting Hill Carnival

 There were five stabbings at the carnival on Monday and an incident involving a corrosive substance, the Met said, with two of the stabbing victims also left in a critical condition.

-Police made at least 230 arrests relating to the carnival on Monday, including 49 for possession of an offensive weapon.
+Police made 349 arrests over the weekend, including 72 for possession of an offensive weapon, 53 for assault on an emergency worker, and 53 for possession of class B drugs.

+There were 61 instances where officers were assaulted, the Metropolitan Police said.

+The weekend saw eight stabbings, and a 41-year-old man was left in a critical condition after he was assaulted in Queensway on Monday.

 Commander Charmain Brenyah, the Met’s spokesperson for the Notting Hill Carnival, said: “Our thoughts, first and foremost, are with the woman who is fighting for her life in hospital and with her loved ones.
 She came to Carnival to have fun, with her young child, and was caught up in the most awful violence.